 Red fire ants were imported accidentally in North America in the 1930s.
 Their population has increased, and these creatures have spread throughout Florida.
 This damages the local flora and fauna, and disrupts the ecology.

 Extinction of Animal and Plant Species

-The Florida panther is an endangered species, and faces the threat of extinction in the near future.
-The manatee is also facing the danger of extinction.
-Efforts taken by the federal government have, however, led to an increase in the number of animals such as alligators.
-These famous creatures were included in the list of endangered animals in 1977, which led to the increase in their population thereon.
+The Florida panther is an endangered species facing threat of extinction in near future.
+The manatee also faces this danger.
+Efforts taken by the federal government have, however, led to increase in the number of animals like alligators.
+These famous creatures were included in the list of endangered animals in 1977, which led to increase in their population.

-All the forms of life are interrelated and interdependent.
-Any kind of disturbance of the delicate balance of nature resulting from human intervention is bound to produce disastrous consequences.
+All forms of life are interrelated and interdependent.
+Any disturbance of the balance of nature resulting from human intervention produces disastrous consequences.
 Global warming is one such observable indication associated with climate change.
-We should therefore put our sincere efforts in conserving nature and reducing our harmful impact on our own abode.
+We should put our sincere efforts in conserving nature and reducing our harmful impact on our own abode.